You did it! Finally, you found the right candidate and they accepted your offer. And now, their first day is just around the corner.

 It’s just the beginning, you need a great onboarding process to convince them that they’ve made the right decision.

-This article will show you a few ideas to successfully onboard new employees.
+This article will show you a few ideas for onboarding new employees.

 Free BONUS: Want to boost employee engagement at your office?
 Get a free ebook of 25 employee engagement ideas and activities (Includes examples from real companies)